Mollie McGeown: Career

 She developed an international reputation for her research work, which covered calcium metabolism, hyperparathyroidism, and kidney stone disease.

 In 1959, McGeown was chosen to set up and run Northern Ireland's first dialysis unit at the Belfast City Hospital.
 She had no formal training with the new technology, so she and her colleagues taught themselves how to use the new dialysis machines.
 She and her team developed what became known as the "Belfast recipe", a management protocol for patients who had received kidney transplants to reduce the high level of mortality from infections.
 The protocol, which mandated the use of low-dose corticosteroid therapy and a return to dialysis if the transplant failed, produced an 80% cumulative graft five-year survival rate.

 Throughout her career, she authored 350 journal articles, numerous book chapters, and guidelines for kidney transplantation.
 She served as president of the Renal Association and chairman of the UK Transplant Management Committee, and was elected Fellow of the Royal College of Physicians in 1978 and Fellow of the Royal College of Physicians of Ireland in 1982.

 McGeown retired in 1988.
 She died on 21 November 2004 in Belfast, aged 81.

 Awards and honours

-She received numerous honours, most notably a CBE in 1985, two gold medals from the Royal College of Physicians of Ireland in 1987, a professorial fellowship from Queen's University in 1988, and honorary doctorates from the New University of Ulster in 1983 and Queen's University in 1991.
+She received numerous honours, most notably a CBE in the 1985 New Year's Honours.
+She also received two gold medals from the Royal College of Physicians of Ireland in 1987, a professorial fellowship from Queen's University in 1988, and honorary doctorates from the New University of Ulster in 1983 and Queen's University in 1991.
 In 1998, on the 50th anniversary of the National Health Service, she was named as one of the 50 women who had contributed most to the success of the NHS.
 The same year, she was also honoured with a Festschrift in Nephrology Dialysis Transplantation.